I’ve been away for a while.

 It’s not only because of the quarantine.
 Here’s what happened.

-There was a major shake-up at work in January.
+There was a major shake-up in January.
 I can’t really talk about it, but it had a huge impact on a lot of people.
 There was a lot of uncertainty and anxiety, and it took everything I had to get through each day.

 After a couple of months and when things had started to settle, along came this virus to wreak havoc.
 The first month of quarantine was not a big deal for me, because I’ve been working from home for more than five years, and I barely needed to adjust.
 In a way I was gloating inwardly because while everyone I knew was scrambling to create a workspace at home and learning to use Zoom, I just kept plugging along.